Starcraft

 Reception

-Starcraft is considered the game that redefined the RTS genre and what all RTS aspire to be.
-Before Starcraft, RTS including Warcraft 2 and the Command and Conquer series limited players to two nearly identical factions with minor differences between them.
-Starcrafts’ three races all played very differently from each other and became the gold standard of how an RTS should be.
+StarCraft is often considered the game that redefined the real-time strategy (RTS) genre and what all RTS aspire to be.
+Before StarCraft, RTS games, including Warcraft 2 and the Command and Conquer series, limited players to two nearly identical factions with minor differences between them.
+Starcrafts’ three races all played very differently from each other, which greatly influenced the future of the genre.

-In addition to spawning the three aforementioned memes, Starcraft has had a profound influence on Electronic Sports, most notably in South Korea.
-Professional Gamers have dedicated their free time to perfecting the art of playing the game, and compete in the tournaments as their living.
-Starcrafts’ influence in South Korea has lead it to be jokingly referred to as the “National Pastime of South Korea” similar to how Baseball is called the National Pastime of the U.S.A.
+StarCraft has had a profound influence on Electronic Sports, most notably in South Korea.
+Professional Gamers have dedicated their free time to perfecting the art of playing the game, and many compete in the tournaments as their primary source of income.
+The game's influence in South Korea has lead it to be jokingly referred to as the “National Pastime of South Korea”, similar to how Baseball is called the National Pastime of the U.S.A.

 Major League Gaming

-The MLG hosts many tournaments in which professional players complete for cash in prizes, but is not limited to Starcraft, it also hosts Counterstrike, Call of Duty, and Halo Tournaments, to name a few.
+The Major League Gaming (MLG) hosts many tournaments in which professional players compete for cash in prizes in a variety of games, including StarCraft, Counterstrike, Call of Duty, and Halo.

 Korea e-Sports Association